laravel/nova-docs/3.0/contributions.md

 ```

 #### Unlinking Nova-JS

-When you're done submitting changes to Nova-JS, make sure to unlink the package and reinstall your node modules in the main Nova repository to restore Nova's to its released state:
+When you're done submitting changes to Nova-JS, make sure to unlink the package and reinstall your node modules in the main Nova repository to restore Nova's modules to its released state:

 ```sh
 cd ~/Sites/nova-lib